sohailalam2/stormpot/package-info.md

    all objects *happens-before* the
    {@link stormpot.Completion#await(Timeout) await of a shutdown completion} returns.

+### Dangers

+Note that even though pools are thread-safe, they are not inherently publication-safe.
+This means that client code is responsible for safely publishing the Pool instances among its threads.

+The reason is that the pool implementations do volatile writes in their constructor, and an unsafe publication of the instance (an ordinary field write, for instance) is allowed to be reordered such that other threads observe it to happen before the volatile write.
+Though I don't know of any JVM that does this, it is none the less permitted as per the letter of the Java Language Specification.
+Search the concurrency-interest mailing list archives for "Volatile stores in constructors" (November & December, 2013) to find out more.

 ### Interruption

 The (only two) blocking methods, {@link stormpot.Pool#claim(Timeout)} and